What are your chances of acceptance?

 Beyond taking these steps, there is no single best major for law school.
 You can major in absolutely anything and apply to law school.
 However, there are schools and programs that do a better job of preparing you for graduate study.

-What Should I Look for in a College or Major If I Want to Become A Lawyer?
+What Should I Look For in a College or Major if I Want to Become a Lawyer?

 Even before you enroll in college, you can take steps to make yourself a stronger candidate for law school.
 Here are a few tips for how to approach your school, major, and course selection as an undergraduate:

-Look for schools that offer pre-law advising.
 Some schools prefer to emphasize learning for the sake of learning, while others help students plan ahead for their careers.
 As a prospective law student, finding the latter type of school will give you the context and support you need to excel once it comes time to apply.
 When you research the schools on your list, see what kind of resources are available for students interested in pursuing law.

-Select a rigorous, well-respected school or program.
 Both your college GPA and the rigor of your course load will be considered when you apply to law school.
 For that reason, it is important to prioritize academics during your undergraduate years.

-Pick a writing-heavy major.
 Law students have many papers to write, as well as exams that include long written responses to questions.
 Build your stamina and polish as a writer by choosing a major that assesses written content regularly.

-Seek out schools and programs with smaller class sizes.
 Receiving strong letters of recommendation from professors will go a long way towards setting you apart in your law school application.
 To receive great letters, it is important to cultivate strong relationships with your instructors.
 Small class sizes make it easier for your professor to get to know you.
 If you want to major in a subject with large lectures, that is okay too.
 Simply make a point of attending office hours regularly to foster relationships with your professors and teaching assistants.

-Use undergrad to build your foundation in an industry of interest.
 Your undergraduate years are a great time to build a foundation in the field in which you hope to practice law.
 Similarly, if you want to support a particular population, now is a great time to learn a foreign language that will be useful when you practice.

 While there are no objective best majors for law school, certain courses of study do prepare you for that next step better than others.
 Below, you can find a ranked list of the ten most popular majors for law students.